Sunspar/ts3/README.md

 ## Usage
 Simply call the `ts3_install` LWRP to handle installing instances and the `ts3_configure` LWRP for configuring pre-existing instances.

+## Running Tests
+Unit tests can be found under the `test/chefspec` directory and can be run via `bundle exec rspec test/chefspec`.
+Integration tests are written with InSpec and can be found under the `test/inspec` directory.
+Run rubocop from the cookbook root: `bundle exec rubocop .`.
+Run foodcritic from the cookbook root for chef-specific lint checking: `bundle exec foodcritic .`.

 ## Resource Providers
 ### ts3_install
 Installs the TeamSpeak 3 server.